aws4embeddedlinux/meta-aws-demos/meta-aws-demos/recipes-core/images/aws-greengrass-demo-image/README.md

-# aws-greengrass-test-image
+# aws-greengrass-demo-image
-A image to use test greengrass-bin
+A image to use demo greengrass-bin

 ## Fleet Provisioning for Embedded Linux Devices with AWS IoT Greengrass
 this blog post: